andrewfryzel/Boggle/README.md

 # Boggle

 This repository contains four branches, each a part of the whole Boggle game.
 The branches drop-down menu can be found above on the left by clicking "Branch: master".
+Assignment 12 Represents the complete project.

 **Assignment-9:** Front-end GUI and back-end logic.
 The logic uses a MVC (Model, View, Controller) architecture that allows users to connect to the game via a REST API Service.